Sniper: Relocating

-Often in situations with multiple targets, snipers use relocation.
+Often in situations with multiple targets, snipers will use relocation.
 After firing a few shots from a certain position, snipers move unseen to another location before the enemy can determine where they are and mount a counter-attack.
 Snipers will frequently use this tactic to their advantage, creating an atmosphere of chaos and confusion.
 In other, rarer situations, relocation is used to eliminate the factor of wind.

 Sound masking

-As sniper rifles are often extremely powerful and consequently loud, it is common for snipers to use a technique known as sound masking.
+As sniper rifles are often extremely powerful and consequently very loud, it is common for snipers to use a technique known as sound masking.
 When employed by a highly skilled marksman, this tactic can be used as a substitute for a noise suppressor.
-Very loud sounds in the environment, such as artillery shells air bursting or claps of thunder, can often mask the sound of the shot.
+In this technique, very loud sounds in the environment, such as artillery shells air bursting or claps of thunder, are used to mask the sound of the shot.
 This technique is frequently used in clandestine operations, infiltration tactics, and guerrilla warfare.